Kill the Messenger (Justified): Plot

 After his confession, Raylan (Timothy Olyphant) approaches a disappointed Art (Nick Searcy) at a bar.
-Art punches him in the face and leave the bar.
+Art punches him in the face and leaves the bar.
 Meanwhile, Ava (Joelle Carter) is transferred to a women's prison and placed in a solitary cell.

 Boyd (Walton Goggins) visits former partner Gunnar Swift (Branton Box) to ask for his family help in protecting Ava in prison, as Swift's sister is in the same facility.
 That night, Alison (Amy Smart) visits the Crowes for a mandatory check-up on Kendal (Jacob Lofland).
 The Crowes mock her relationship with Raylan.
 Danny (A. J. Buckley) intimidates her, and after she leaves, rear-ends her car and drives her off the highway.
 Back at Audrey's, Danny tells Darryl (Michael Rapaport) that the vanished Jean-Baptiste had badmouthed him and spoke of leaving Kentucky, and Kendal nervously backs him up.

 Danny and Dewey (Damon Herriman) confront Carl (Justin Welborn) at Boyd's bar.
 Carl refuses to disclose Boyd's location, and after a struggle they knock him out, intending to ransom him to Boyd.
 Raylan and Rachel (Erica Tazel) visit the Crowes, looking for Danny, following Alison's crash.
 Danny and Dewey hide behind the door, ready to attack until Wendy (Alicia Witt) convinces Raylan to leave.
 Ava is now released into general population.
 Swift betrays Boyd for having abandoned his white supremacist roots, and his sister and her gang attack Ava, hacking off some of her hair.

 After making a deal with Korean gangsters, Boyd learns of Ava's attack.
 He and Jimmy (Jesse Luken), trying to find Carl, call his phone and Dewey answers.
 However, poor reception prevents Boyd from realizing Dewey has kidnapped Carl.
 Meanwhile, Raylan and Rachel discover Danny with a bound and beaten Carl at the cabin, while Dewey runs off.
 Before Raylan can take Danny into custody, Carl claims that he and Danny are having a consensual sadomasochistic encounter, so Raylan and Rachel let Carl go and leave without Danny.

-In the car afterwards, Raylan refuses to discuss his and Art's conflict with Rachel, who realizes it just be worse than she was thinking.
+In the car afterwards, Raylan refuses to discuss his and Art's conflict with Rachel, who realizes it may just be worse than she was thinking.
 Boyd, Carl and Jimmy confront the Crowes at Audrey's, and Boyd offers to pay them to help him deal with Swift at his warehouse for the betrayal, with Daryl brutally attacking him.
 Boyd later calls Hot Rod (Mickey Jones) to discuss their business.
-Hot Rod gives him a coded message Boyd realizes that Johnny is holding him hostage.
+Hot Rod gives him a coded message and Boyd realizes that Johnny is holding him hostage.
 Boyd later visits Daryl and offers him another job: he wants Daryl to kill Johnny.